Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Heterogeneous Trust Region Strategy Optimization-Based Decentralized Solution

-During the evaluation phase, the computational complexity of IHATRPO is $\mathcal{O}(N_EN_A)$, which can be attributed to action selection and transition according to the current state using the feature and actor network.
+Besides, the space complexity of IHATRPO during the training phase is $\mathcal{O}(N_A(|\boldsymbol{\theta}| + |\boldsymbol{\omega}|) + |\mathcal{D}|(|\boldsymbol{s}|+\boldsymbol{a})$, where $|\mathcal{D}|$ denotes the size of the trajectory buffer.
+As such, the space complexity is mainly for storing neural network parameters and sampled trajectories.
+During the evaluation phase, the computational complexity of IHATRPO is $\mathcal{O}(N_AN_EN^2h)$, which can be attributed to action selection and transition according to the current state using the feature and actor network.
 Moreover, the space complexity during the execution phase is $N_A|\boldsymbol{\theta}|$ since the feature and actor network parameters need to be stored in memory for action selection.